Crews broke through the attic and uncovered a wardrobe, nearly a century old and signed by decades of seminary students.

 Throughout Europe there have been discoveries of shoes, horse skulls, and even 400-year-old women's corsets walled within historic buildings.

 "There's a lot of speculation because we have so little information about this," she said.
-"It's particularly interesting
+"It's particularly interesting that the (seminary) - or its builders - embraced ritual folk magic in this way."

 The four shoes were discovered during the renovation of the seminary's Schmucker Hall and they were found behind the wall in separate locations.
 There are plans to display the findings as part of the interpretive museum at the facility.